apache/spark/docs/configuration.md

 <tr>
   <td><code>spark.rpc.numRetries</code></td>
   <td>3</td>
-    How many times for an RPC ask operation to retry before giving up.
+    Number of times to retry before an RPC task gives up.
+    An RPC task will run at most times of this number.
   <td>
   </td>
 </tr>